rswinkle/rswinkle.github.io/projects/mips_book.md

 college students taking classes that use MIPS and commonly use SPIM, QtSpim, or MARS simulators.
 It covers all the basics: data declaration, syscalls, branching, looping, the calling convention and recursive functions, even floating point numbers.
-It should make the programming portion of the class much easier.
-Lastly, it might also be helpful to those taking a similar class using RISC-V as it is very similar to MIPS and the general assembly programming concepts are universal.
+It should make the programming portion of such classes much easier.
+It might also be helpful to those taking a similar class using RISC-V as it is very similar to MIPS and the general assembly programming concepts are universal.